jigx-com/jigx-docs-examples/docs/Actions/sync-entities.md

 actions:
   - children:
-    # dynamically list all calendars using REST using the sync-dynamic-ds-rest global action with and the full datasource
+    # dynamically list all calendars using REST using the sync-dynamic-ds-rest
+    # global action with and the full datasource.
       - type: action.execute-action
         options:
           title: Sync all calendar events